ofTheo/ofxControlPanel/README.markdown

 ofxControlPanel
 ===============

-ofxContorlPanel is a simple control panel gui and widget set for OpenFrameworks app runtime tweaks.
+ofxControlPanel is a simple control panel gui and widget set for OpenFrameworks app runtime tweaks.
 Settings can be loaded and saved via xml files.

 See also src/ofxAutoControlPanel.h to make your life even easier ...